wllrya002/ds_asessment_submission/README.md

 A brief description for each file found in this repository can be found below.

+If the repo cannot be effectivvely cloned with the input files, 20220704_OPM_Data_Science_Assessment_Analysis_AWS_Readfiles.ipynb can be used to pull the needed files from aws for the full script.

+This repo must be cloned to be used, due to the large files added using git lfs.

 1.	ds_code_challenge-main.zip – cloned github repository of the CPT DS challenge.
 2. 20220701_Download_Files_AWS.ipynb - Jupyter notebook to download files from AWS.
 3. 20220701_Download_Files_AWS.html – Self-contained and executed html of the relative jupyter notebook of the same name to download files from AWS.